alirezanet/Gridify/docs/guide/extensions.md

 checkout the [Filtering Operators](./filtering.md) section for more information.

 ## ApplyOrdering
-You can use this method if you want to only apply **ordering** on a Quariable collection, DbSet or Enumerable list.
+You can use this method if you want to only apply **ordering** on a IQueriable or DbSet.

 ``` csharp
 var query = personsRepo.ApplyOrdering("name, age desc");